 After the completion of the refurbishment, the Museum was reopened with the exhibition “Benin – Kings and Rituals” (9 May 2007 – 3 September 2007).
 One of the permanent galleries – “Divine Images, South Asia, Southeast Asia, Himalayas” was opened in 2008.

 On 1 May 2012, Sabine Haag, General Director of the KHM-Museumsverband, and CFO Paul Frey appointed the Dutchman Steven Engelsman as the Museum’s new director.
 Under his lead, a comprehensive realignment of the Museum was planned.
 Following the government’s financial guarantee to fund these ambitious plans, they were presented to the public in April 2013.
 At the same time, the Museum was renamed “Weltmuseum Wien” and given a new corporate design.
-After the redesign of the permanent collection and public areas, the Weltmuseum Wien will open in late 2017.
+After the redesign of the permanent collection and public areas, the Weltmuseum Wien opened in late 2017.
+On 1 January 2018, Christian Schicklgruber was appointed as new Director of the Museum.